schellingerhout/schellingerhout.github.io/_posts/2022-12-10-record-pool-delphi.md

 End;
 ```

-To access a pointer from the Pool we’ll add a method named New that returns a pointer.
-This aids in consumers understanding that it is similar in behavior to the loose function New.
+To access a pointer from the Pool we’ll add a method named `New` that returns a pointer.
+This aids in consumers understanding that it is similar in behavior to the loose function `New`.

 ``` pascal
 TPool<T> = Record